 City Council actions have triggered the need to review setback and encroachment sections of the Redondo Beach Municipal Code (RBMC).
-Below is the background information on the two sections to be revised and options for the Planning Commission to consider in their recommendation on these revisions.
+Below is the background information on the two sections to be revised and the recommended revisions from the Planning Commission.